The IJNM Vision

 • Leads in the Minister’s absence

-• Provides pastoral care and support to female Members
+• Provides pastoral care and support to members

 • Supports nursing and care duties within the group